Yimin596/Tech-Exercise/README.md

 ## Tech Exercise 2

-Hello world, we are just following the tutorial of spring boot, and making some changes on Demo.<br />
+Hello world, we are just following the tutorial of spring boot, and making some changes on Demo fold.<br />
 Simply run the Demo1Application.java for showing the hello world in local server.

 ## Tech Exercise 3: